jerrybach98/SQLZoo/README.md

 SQL Zoo offers a comprehensive SQL tutorial with interactive exercises and quizzes.
 Users gain knowledge of SQL fundamentals to hone query skills, from basic commands to advanced queries.
 Users can write and execute SQL queries against existing databases while receiving real-time feedback to deepen their understanding of SQL concepts.

 ## Thoughts:
+The queries were basic at first but got increasing complex.
+Complex queries require more abstract thinking like traditional coding.